31 Best Things To Do In Fort Worth, Texas - Updated 2025

 Website: Log Cabin Village

-7. National Cowgirl Museum and Hall of Fame
+8. Have a fun day out at National Cowgirl Museum and Hall of Fame

 Bringing the history of women to the people of Fort Worth, the National Cowgirl Museum and Hall of Fame presents exhibits laced with the artifacts, history, and memorabilia of the women who shaped Texas.
 At the only museum in the world dedicated to American Western Women, you will find interactive exhibits with the cowgirls’ personal artifacts and attire, two theaters, gift shop, and a research library and archives.
-Over 750 women are represented at the museum, proving that that history doesn’t just belong to men.
+Over 750 women are represented at the museum, proving that history doesn’t just belong to men.

 Among the women are pioneers, artists, entertainers, humanitarians, writers, business women, educators, and of course, ranchers and rodeo cowgirls.
 Exhibits about Sacagawea, Georgia O’Keeffe, Annie Oakley, Dale Evans, Sandra Day O’Connor, and more are ready and waiting for your discovery, at this revolutionary museum in the heart of Fort Worth.